Legal

 Horses, and key loggers.

-- Causing or initiating security breaches or disruptions
+- Causing or initiating security breaches or

-of network communication and/or connectivity, including
+disruptions of network communication and/or connectivity,

-port scans, flood pings, email-bombing, packet spoofing,
+including port scans, flood pings, email-bombing, packet

-IP spoofing, and forged routing information.
+spoofing, IP spoofing, and forged routing information.

-- Executing any form of network activity that will intercept
+- Executing any form of network activity that will

-- Evading or circumventing user authentication or security
+- Evading or circumventing user authentication or

-or dictionary attacks.
+cracking, brute-force, or dictionary attacks.

-- Interfering with or denying service to any user, host,
+- Interfering with or denying service to any user,

-- Conduct designed to avoid restrictions or access limits
+- Conduct designed to avoid restrictions or access

 - Using any program, or sending messages of any kind,